 Availability to work events that may occur outside regular daytime hours

 Creativity, energy and a sense of humor

 Salary and Benefits

 Salary is competitive and dependent on experience.
-Day One offers a benefits package that includes health, dental, vision, 401k with match, life insurance, flexible spending accounts and generous vacation.
-Supervision hours will be provided by an LCSW.
+Day One offers a benefits package that includes a 401(k) plan with match, health, dental, vision, flexible spending accounts, pre-tax transit costs and generous vacation.

-Application Process: Please send a resume and a cover letter, including current salary, to Rebecca Stahl, RAPP Supervising Social Worker, at firstname.lastname@example.org with RAPP Coordinator in the subject line.
-Applications will be accepted until October 28, 2016.
+To Apply: Please send a resume and a cover letter with your preferred gender pronouns to the Executive Director at firstname.lastname@example.org indicating your salary requirements.
+Applicants will be seen on a rolling basis.
 We regret that only applicants considered for the position will be contacted by Day One.